infrablocks/ruby_terraform/README.md

 )
 ```

+As with the class methods, the `#execute` method accepts a second hash argument
+of invocation options allowing an environment to be specified.

 See the [API docs](https://infrablocks.github.io/ruby_terraform/index.html) for
 the
 [`RubyTerraform` module](https://infrablocks.github.io/ruby_terraform/RubyTerraform.html)
 or the
 [`RubyTerraform::Commands` module](https://infrablocks.github.io/ruby_terraform/RubyTerraform/Commands.html)
 more details on the supported commands.

 ### Parameters

 The parameter hash passed to each command, whether via the class methods or the
 `#execute` method, supports all the options available on the corresponding
 Terraform command.
 There are a few different types of options depending on what
 Terraform expects to receive:

 * `Boolean` options, accepting `true` or `false`, such as `:input` or `:lock`;
 * `String` options, accepting a single string value, such as `:state` or
   `:target`;
 * `Array<String>` options, accepting an array of strings, such as `:var_files`
   or `:targets`; and
 * `Hash<String,Object>` options, accepting a hash of key value pairs, where the
   value might be complex, such as `:vars` and `:backend_config`.

 For all options that allow multiple values, both a singular and a plural option
 key are supported.
 For example, to specify multiple var files during a plan: